netenglabs/suzieq/docs/getting_started.md

 ### As a Python Package

-Suzieq is also available as a standard Python package that you can install via pip.
+SuzieQ is also available as a standard Python package that you can install via pip.
 We strongly recommend the use of [Python virtual environment](https://docs.python.org/3.8/tutorial/venv.html). **Suzieq only works with Python versions 3.8.1 and above, and on Linux and MacOS**.
 The releases are always tested with Python versions 3.8 and 3.9.

 To install suzieq via pip run:
 ```